d2l-ai/d2l-en/chapter_convolutional-neural-networks/why-conv.md

 these *structure-less* netwroks can grow unwieldy.

-For instance, let's return to our running example of distinguishing cats from dogs.
+For instance, let us return to our running example of distinguishing cats from dogs.
 Say that we do a thorough job in data collection, collecting an annotated sets of high-quality 1-megapixel photographs.